ccivit/BLAST_alignments/README.md

 ## Code

-This repository contains a colleciton basic tools neeeded to execute BLAST searches.
+This repository contains a collection basic tools neeeded to execute BLAST searches.
 A useful method to avoid cumbersome installations of dependecies is to launch a docker container and run the code inside of it.
 To install docker, please follow the instructions in their website:

 https://www.docker.com/